mark-watson/SwiftAI-book/manuscript/preface.md

 Swift is a programmer-efficient language: code is concise and easy to read, and high quality libraries from Apple and third parties mean that often there is less code to write.
 I will share with you my Swift development work flow that combines interactive development of code in playgrounds, development of higher level libraries in text only or command line applications, and my general strategy for writing iOS and macOS applications after low level and intermediate code is written and debugged.

+## Requests from the Author

+This book will always be available to read free online at [https://leanpub.com/SwiftAI/read](https://leanpub.com/SwiftAI/read).

+That said, I appreciate it when readers purchase my books because the income enables me to spend more time writing.

+### Hire the Author as a Consultant

+I am available for short consulting projects.
+Please see [https://markwatson.com](https://markwatson.com).

 ## Parts of this Book are Specific for macOS and iOS, with Some Support for Linux

 Swift is a general purpose language that is well supported in macOS, iOS, and Linux, with some support in Windows.
 Here, we cover the use of Swift on macOS and iOS.
 Some of the examples in this book rely on libraries that are specifically available on macOS and iOS like CoreML and the NLP libraries.
 Several book examples also work on Linux, such as the examples using SQLite, the Microsoft Azure search APIs, web scraping, and semantic web/linked data.